 West Sacramento, CA 95798-9777

-- Do not submit duplicates of the same claim.
-This will delay claim processing.
+Do not submit the same claim more than once.
+This will delay your claim.

-- Note that your employer will be notified that you have submitted a DI claim.
-However, your detailed information is confidential and will not be shared with your employer.
+Note: Your employer will be notified that you have submitted a DI claim.
+However, medical information is confidential and will not be shared with your employer.

 For more information on how to file a DI claim using SDI Online, view our Claimant Tutorial (PDF) and an outline on the Disability Insurance Claim Process.